sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 ### <i class="fa fa-angle-double-right"></i> Theft & Loss

 Simple and boring but no less real, IT resources get lost all the time.
-Cell phones left in cabs, laptops stolen in cafes, all happen, and all pose a risk.
-It's hard to stay backed up on the go and it can be extra difficult to recover these devices in a foreign country.
+Cell phones get left in cabs, laptops get stolen in cafes, all happen, and all pose a risk.
+It's hard to stay backed up on the go and it can be extra difficult to recover these devices on foreign soil.

 ### <i class="fa fa-angle-double-right"></i> Lastly...
 [The Honeypot](http://cdn.meme.am/instances/63396171.jpg)